 - Add the activated charcoal, bentonite clay, and gelatin to a glass bowl.

-- Boil the water and carefully pour it on top of the dry ingredients.
+- Bring water to a boil and carefully add to the dry ingredients.

-- If using lavender essential oil, add it in now.
-Stir well.
+- If using lavender essential oil, add it in now and stir well.

-Using a small make-up brush, apply the charcoal mask evenly to the face in a thin layer.
+- Using a small make-up brush, apply the charcoal mask evenly to the face in a thin layer.
 Avoid the eyes and eyebrows.
-The mask can peel-off hair, so be sure to keep it away from lashes, brows, and the hairline.

 Notes

-- This recipe is meant for a one time use.
+- This recipe is meant for one-time use.
 You should not store this face mask and use it at a later date.
-If you have leftovers, you can use this mask on your armpits as a natural detox.
-Discard the rest.

-- It is very important to keep the mask off of your eyebrows, hairline, and eyelashes as it can pull out hair.
-If you get any on the hair remove it right away with warm water, do NOT peel it off.
+- It is important to keep the mask off your eyebrows, hairline, and eyelashes, as it can pull out hair.
+If you get any on the hair, remove it immediately with warm water, do NOT peel it off.

 Laura says